a-cordier/noon-io/README.md

 ## :alembic: Bank Select / Program Change

-Sending a bank select followed by a program change can be achieved by sending consecutives contol change message before sending the actual program change.
+Sending a bank select followed by a program change can be achieved by sending two consecutives contol change messages before sending the actual program change.

 This has been tested on a Dave Simth Instruments Mopho device: